Derrick: Stülcken

-The patent Stülcken derrick is used for very heavy cargo.
-It stems from the German shipyard HC Stülcken & Sohn which has been taken over later by neighboring yard Blohm & Voss.
+The Stülcken derrick is used for heavy cargo.
+It stems from the German shipyard HC Stülcken & Sohn, later taken over by neighboring yard Blohm & Voss.
 This derrick can handle up to 300 tonnes.
-The Stülcken can be made ready in few minutes, dramatically faster than a traditional heavy derrick, doesn't require much space and is operated by four winches.
+The Stülcken can be made ready in few minutes (faster than a traditional heavy derrick), does not require much space, and is operated by four winches.
 The Stülcken is secured between two V-shaped, unstayed Samson-posts.
 This makes it possible to let the derrick swing through the posts to reach another hatch.
-For each post is a hoisting winch, a span winch and a lever that is run by one man only.
-Bearings, swivels, sheaves and the gooseneck can be unattended for up to four years and create only a friction of about 2%.
+Each post has a hoisting winch, a span winch and a lever that is run by one man only.
 The span tackles are independent and the halyard is endless.
 With the revolving suspension heads on the posts it takes ten minutes to swing all the way through.
 In the double-pendulum block type, half of the cargo tackle can be anchored to the base of the boom.
-In order to double the hook speed, the halyard passes through the purchases since one end is secured which reduces the SWL to its half.
-Typical dimensions of a 275 tonne Stülcken are: 25.5 m length, 0.97 m diameter, 1.5 m to 3.4 m diameter of posts, 18 m apart the posts (upper end) and 8.4 m apart the posts (lower end).
-The hook of a full-loaded 275 tonne Stülcken can move 2.3 m per minute.
-If only one purchase is secured and the derrick is loaded with 137 tonnes the hook gains velocity to 4.6 m per min.
-Even more speed can be gained when the winch ratios are reduced to 100 tonnes (triple speed) and 68 tonnes (quadruple speed).
-Detaching the union table the double-pendulum block type of Stülcken is able to swing through which allows the lower blocks to swing freely to each side of the boom.
-In this way the derrick reaches a vertical position.
-A bullrope easily pulls the derrick to the other side until the weight of the cargo tips the derrick over.
-The span tackles now have the weight on the other side.
-The union table is fixed again and the derrick can start its work on the other side.
+In order to double the hook speed, the halyard passes through the purchases since one end is secured, which reduces the safe working load by half.
+After the union table is detached, the double-pendulum block type of Stülcken is able to swing through, which allows the lower blocks to swing freely to each side of the boom.
+In this way the derrick can reach a vertical position.
+A bullrope pulls the derrick to the other side until the weight of the cargo tips the derrick over, so that the span tackles now have the weight on the other side.
+The union table is fixed again and the derrick can start work on the other side.
 There are also Stülcken with single-pendulum blocks.
-At this type the cargo hook is detached and the lower and upper cargo block are hauled into the center of the Stülcken.
-To tip the derrick over the gravity is here used again.
-A derrick helps pump oil in most offshore rigs.
+In this type the cargo hook is detached and the lower and upper cargo block are hauled into the center of the Stülcken.
+To tip the derrick over, gravity is used again.